 If the option is set to true, mysqlbackup uses chunked transfer encoding to transfer the data.
-A backup larger than the value of --cloud-chunk-size is split into multiple segments.
+A backup larger than the value of --cloud-chunk-size (or, larger than 5GB for release 8.0.22 and earlier) is split into multiple segments.